-At all times an accurate profile of every hazardous waste open burned at the permitted treatment and storage areas will be maintained in the Facility Operating Record.
+At all times an accurate profile of every hazardous waste open burned at RFAAP will be maintained in the Facility Operating Record.
 A hazardous waste profile will identify the hazardous constituents and characteristics necessary for proper designation and management of the waste stream.
-The profile will also include concentrations of all 40 CFR 261 Appendix VIII (adopted by reference in 9 VAC 20-60-261) constituents in that waste
+The profile will also include concentrations of all 40 CFR §261 Appendix VIII (adopted by reference in 9 VAC 20-60-261) constituents in that waste.